d-tomerini/aiida-quantumespresso/docs/source/user_guide/get_started/examples/pw_tutorial.rst

 continue here: :ref:`my-ref-to-ph-tutorial`.

 Script: source code
 -------------------

-In this section you'll find two scripts that do what explained in the tutorial.
+In this section you'll find a scripts that do what explained in the tutorial.

-The compact is a script with a minimal configuration required.
-You can copy and paste it (or download it), modify the two strings ``codename`` and ``pseudo_family`` with the correct values, and execute it with::
+You can download it, modify the two strings ``codename`` and ``pseudo_family`` with the correct values, and execute it with::

   python pw_short_example.py

-(It requires to have one family of pseudopotentials configured).
+It requires to have one family of pseudopotentials configured.

 Download: :download:`this example script <pw_short_example.py>`